wacii/ec/upcoming-releases/index.markdown

 ---

-**Coming May 1, 2017**
+**May, 2018**

-"Burning"--**_Hath No Fury_** (Ragnarok Press).
-A short story in an anthology that focuses on kick-ass female heroes.
-Edited by Joe Martin and Melanie Meadors, with an introduction by Margaret Weis.
+"Burning"--**_Hath No Fury_** (Outland Entertainment).
+A short story in an anthology that focuses on strong female characters.
+Edited by Joe Martin and Melanie Meadors, with a foreword by Robin Hobb and introduction by Margaret Weis.